I work long hours. I’ve been putting off exercise, but I know I should do something. Do you have any suggestions?

 Maybe you’ll choose to kayak on Monday, do uphill sprints on Wednesday and do some bodyweight exercises like pull ups on a tree branch on Saturday.
 Whatever you chose to do, push yourself to get the most out of it.

 I’ve been trying to lose weight for a long time now with not much success.
 A friend of mine suggested I start walking/ running while wearing a rubber suit and it’ll help me burn calories faster.

 I’m sure your friend had the best of intentions, but they’re offering up some awful advice.

 The rubber suits you see some misguided people wearing while working out do nothing more than make you sweat more.
-There’s no fat loss benefits from wearing the rubber suit.
+There’s no weight loss benefit from wearing the rubber suit.

 Performing intense exercise in a rubber suit can cause dehydration, dizziness, heat exhaustion and heat stroke, and has been linked to a number of deaths (mainly due to dehydration and complications arising from dehydration).
 Remember- water is beneficial for weight loss.